 Native American Studies - As you gather in a rustic campsite, learn about the Sioux or Dakota Native Americans.
 Listen to the story of the dream catcher and make a dream catcher to take home with you.

 Enviro Crafts - Several crafts projects, both individual and group, are available that use a variety of recycled products (old T-shirts, CDs, etc).

 Many of these are added in to the 3 or 5 day program before or after meals or by request.

 Weather - On arrival day at the center, students learn the basics of reading both digital and analog weather equipment (thermometers, barometers, wind indicators, etc.) and the basics of cloud identification.
 Every morning before breakfast and every evening before dinner, students take readings and, using a scientific formula, predict the weather for the upcoming day.

-Dr. Earth - A famous figure at Foley! - Dr. Earth is our Watcher of the Environment.
-Dr. Earth is always making sure we eat all of our food, turn off lights and stay on the walking paths.
+Greenfoot - We are all members of the "Greenfoot Family" - As cousins of Bigfoot, the master of "leave no trace", our goal as a Greenfoot is always making sure we eat all of our food, turn off lights and stay on the walking paths.
 This Mini-Topic includes contests and games!

 Bats - Using skeletons, drawings, games and models, we will discuss the two types of Minnesota bats (the Big Brown Bat and the Little Brown Bat) as well as the benefits of having them around!

 Ticks - Since these insects are a part of our Northern Minnesota wilderness, we take time to discuss prevention (students will learn what it means to "tick up") and the identification of the different species of ticks.